Wood detail curved ceiling in REMY Daycare

 Using wood for mid-rise residential buildings is a great way to increase density and gain environmental and economic advantages at the same time.

-That’s why the BC government amended the provincial building code in 2009 to increase the permissible height for light-frame wood residential construction to six storeys from four.
+That’s why the British Columbia (B.C.) government amended the provincial building code in 2009 to increase the permissible height for light-frame wood residential construction to six storeys from four.

-The Remy project in Richmond, with mid- and low-rise residential structures and a community centre/daycare, became the first six-storey wood-frame development to receive a building permit under the revised BC Building Code.
+The Remy project in Richmond, with mid- and low-rise residential structures and a community centre and daycare, became the first six-storey wood-frame development to receive a building permit under the revised BC Building Code (external link).
 It embraced innovations—such as new wood materials and engineering solutions—to increase the quality and sophistication of wood construction.

-There has been a significant increase in mid-rise projects that are now being planned or built in British Columbia, reflecting increasing confidence and acceptance of wood use for five and six-storey construction.
+There has been a significant increase in mid-rise projects that are now being planned or built in B.C., reflecting increasing confidence and acceptance of wood use for five- and six-storey construction.

 Modern wood construction

-Just as heavy timber was once the material of choice for midrise construction, today builders of mid-rise projects like Remy are using engineered wood products that are comparable to reinforced concrete.
-Remy minimized vertical shrinkage by using dimension lumber dried to 12% moisture content, and one-inch plywood as a single or double base or top plates.
+Just as heavy timber was once the material of choice for mid-rise construction, builders of mid-rise projects like Remy are now using engineered wood products that are comparable to reinforced concrete.
+Remy minimized vertical shrinkage by using dimension lumber dried to 12 per cent moisture content, and one-inch plywood as a single or double base or top plates.

 Innovation for safety and performance